csmetrics/csmetrics.net/docs/Overview.md

 Because aliases cause under-reporting, we only include cleaned institutions.
 We plan to add more soon.

-### Choice of venues

-We chose to include 210 conference and journal venues.
-CS research topics, publication practices, and citations practices are changing rapidly.
-For instance, new areas are emerging as interdisciplinary and CS research evolves and flourishes.
-Including venues that primarily focus on other fields such as Science and Nature is not appropriate.
-However, including new venues and small research areas to encourage and help emerging topics flourish is critical to rewarding interdisciplinary work and accelerating innovation.
-We thus chose an inclusive list of venues.
-We chose venues that use a rigorous peer-review process with 3 or more reviews for each submitted paper.

 ### Choice of research topics